tsamb/manager-readme/README.md

 A readme on my management philosophies

 ## What is this?
-This document is an introduction to me and an overview of my philosophies on managing people.
+This document is an introduction to me and an overview of my philosophies on managing software engineers.
 This document, like my philosophies and practices are subject to change and _growth_.
 In fact, I would be disappointed in myself if my views did not change and grow as I receive feedback, recognize patterns and try new things.

 ## About Me

 ### Background

-I have been coding in some form or another for 20+ years (insert throwbacks here to 90s JavaScript, ActionScript and HyperTalk; here's also the appropriate place for a shout out to Gopher servers and GeoCities websites).
+I have been coding in some form or another for 20+ years.
 I have been working with software engineers — pairing, thought-partnering, managing — in some capacity or another since 2008.

-Academically, I majored in [logic and computation](http://www.science.auckland.ac.nz/en/about/subjects-and-specialisations/ug-majors/logic-and-computation-ug.html) (and philosophy) in undergrad.
-I later completed a law degree in which I wrote my [dissertation](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2286403) on international digital copyright infringement.
-I also have [speech and drama](https://www.speechnz.co.nz/) teaching credentials.

-Professionally, I have:
-* started two failed software startups;
-* taught logic and critical thinking at the University of Auckland;
-* worked as a lawyer at a large commercial firm;
-* taught full stack web development at a coding bootcamp;
-* led software teams at a real estate startup.

-### Other personal interests
+### Personal interests

-I am a lifelong autodidactic craftsperson.
-I find joy in creativity and craft (I consider software a craft).
-Other than dabbling in [new languages](https://github.com/tsamb/haskell-game-of-life) or frameworks, you might also find me woodworking, renovating, gardening, bicycle tuning, beading, macraméing, knitting, script writing or acting.
+I love self-teaching and improving my skill in crafts, including: software, woodworking, home renovation, gardening, cooking, bicycle tuning, beading, macraméing, knitting, script writing and acting.

-I have a nostalgic soft spot for 1990s video games; this is particularly true for 16-bit graphics and soundtracks (_Chrono Trigger_ :heart_eyes:), but also 90s PC and Mac titles (_Willy Beamish_, _The Incredible Machine_, _Sim City 2000_ :heart_eyes::heart_eyes::heart_eyes:).

-I fell in love with cycling after living in Copenhagen for six months.
-I'm a huge advocate for improving cycling infrastructure in New York City (in fact, in any urban area).
-Cycling as a mode of transit around the city is already awesome, but it could be even safer and more efficient.
+I get major nostalgia for 1990s video games.
+I love commuter-cycling and I think every major metropolitan city should focus on better cycling infrastructure.
+More about me and my interests [here](./background.md).

 ## On engineering management

 I believe that users matter.
-I believe that bottom lines matter, be those bottoms lines net income or some [non-conventional measure](https://en.wikipedia.org/wiki/Triple_bottom_line).
+I believe that bottom lines matter, be they net income or some [non-conventional measure](https://en.wikipedia.org/wiki/Triple_bottom_line).
 However, _**I believe that the people and teams building the product matter most.**_

 I believe that focusing on **people** and helping them find **meaning** and **fulfillment** in their work promotes business success.
 That is, happy and fulfilled workers performing meaningful work play an incredibly large part in happy users and healthy bottom lines.